vol-dev/vdo.ninja/phone2webcam.md

 class:       "style1"                         # config bg-color to post list card (1..6)
 list-image:  "/assets/images/pic07.jpg"       # config image to post list card (1..6)
 description: >                                # site meta description
-  Learn how to leverage OBS.Ninja to bring your phone's camera as a desktop webcam.
+  Learn how to leverage VDO.Ninja to bring your phone's camera as a desktop webcam.
 list_description: >
   High quality webcam with just your phone.